CERTCC/Vultron/docs/topics/behavior_logic/index.md

 # Modeling an MPCVD AI Using Behavior Trees {#ch:behavior_trees}

-With the formal definition of our proposed MPCVD protocol behind us, we now turn our attention to reflect on one of many possible paths toward implementation.
+With the formal definition of the Vultron Protocol behind us, we now turn our attention to reflect on one of many possible paths toward implementation.
 We find that Behavior Trees have a number of desirable properties when it comes to automating the kinds of complex behaviors